dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/project-state.md

 ### Catalog

 You can build the catalog incrementally for adapters that support it.
 This allows for the catalog to be built along with the model, which eliminates the need to run a lengthy `dbt docs generate` at the end of a dbt run.
-For adapters that don't support incremental catalog generation, you must run `dbt docs generate` to build the catalog.
+For adapters that don't support incremental catalog generation, you must run `dbt docs generate --select ...` to build the catalog.

 ### Source freshness